AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/user_interface.md

 Follow these guidelines to make sure you are referring to Adobe correctly in your add-on.

-For more information on using Adobe brand assets, check our Adobe Express Developer Program brand guidelines.
+For more information on using Adobe brand assets, check our [Developer Brand Guidelines](../brand_guidelines.md).

 ## Referring to add-ons